->

 > Photographer: Takes photos of events, masses, classes, sports, etc (photos are not only for yearbook use).

 > Yearbook Committee: Works on cover design.
 Helps make decisions regarding yearbook as a whole.
-Assists staff who haven’t met deadlines, etc.
+Assists and supports staff to achieve deadlines, etc.

 > Contributors: All staff who have been assigned yearbook page(s).
 They design their pages and send in their instructions for Fusion or the Yearbook Coordinator to make.
 Some staff also design and make their own pages.